 How to Handle Fear of Choking

-People suffering with severe anxiety can get swallowing or choking problems.
-This can be extremely alarming to the sufferer and cause phobias such as a fear of eating, fear of taking medications and even a fear of drinking.
-There is usually nothing sinister going on and the effects felt in the throat can be a direct result of tension from chronic anxiety.
+People suffering with severe anxiety can develop swallowing or choking problems.
+This can be extremely alarming to the sufferer and cause phobias like a fear of eating, fear of taking medications, and even a fear of drinking.
+There is usually nothing sinister going on, but there is a tightness in the throat that is a direct result of tension from chronic anxiety.

 Why Can’t I Swallow?